Winter in Greater Chicago is unpredictable, with Old Man Winter often shaking things up each year.

 Some snow removal companies will even offer combinations of the above contract types to fit your specific property needs and budget.

-For example, you might need an all-inclusive contract for snow removal but would prefer to use salt only after each plow versus during other times.
+For example, you might need an all-inclusive contract for snow removal but would prefer to use salt only after each plow, not during other times.
 You can customize a contract to fit your needs.

 Additionally, commercial project managers can usually save money on multi-year contracts, ensuring they have snow and ice removal services locked in so they don’t have to worry about it.